Last Updated on April 16, 2023

 American Bullies are big, strong, muscular dogs that need high-quality dog food to sustain their bodies, and lots of it.

 A standard-sized adult American bully will eat about four cups of kibble daily.
 This means you can expect to spend between $30 and $50 on your dog’s food every week.

 Also read: Best Dog Food for American Bully

-2. Dog Grooming Prices for an American Bully
+2. Dog Grooming Service

 American Bullies have short hair that doesn’t need much grooming, despite regular brushing.

 You might also want to provide him with dental chews to keep his teeth cleaned and take him to the parlor every few weeks to get his nails clipped.
-These professional grooming fees will cost you $30 and $60 a visit.
+These professional grooming fees will charge you $30 and $60 a visit.

-3. American Bully Pet Insurance Costs
+3. Pet Insurance Coverage